 Friends, if you’re looking for an excuse to ditch the Easter ham and make brunch instead, this Orange French Toast Casserole with Cream Cheese Frosting is all the reason you need.

 I love that at breakfast I can satisfy both my savory and sweet tooth in one platter.
 At this meal alone, dessert and main course mingle together in perfect harmony.
-Maple syrup lazily pools by the sausage links.
+Maple syrup lazily pools by the crispy oven bacon.
 Bites of waffle blend with runny egg yolk.
 It’s the way nature intended it, I’m sure of it.

 I love a good robust holiday meal, but I’d ditch the Thanksgiving turkey and Easter ham in favor of a giant brunch any day.
 Don’t think breakfast food is worthy of a holiday meal?
 I’m going to let this Orange French Toast Casserole convince you otherwise.